Test Complete

 Example: "Hypovolemic shock" is inadequate tissue perfusion secondary to a lack of blood volume.
 Cardiogenic shock is just inadequate tissue perfusion caused by insufficient heart function.

 The circulatory system is composed of vessels and a pump.
 The pump is the heart.
-Its a pouch of muscle that squeezes.
+It's a pouch of muscle that squeezes.
 Blood goes into the heart, and an electrical signal makes the heart contract, forcing the blood out of it and into your body.
 The heart is about the size of a fist and sits directly in the center of your chest, between your sternum and spine.

 Basic CardioAnatomy